Be sure to also read the special Red Tide Bulletin: Spring 2020

 Differentiating Pseudo-nitzschia species by light microscopy is difficult.
 For this reason, Pseudo-nitzschia "seriata" does not refer to an actual species but rather the larger size class of Pseudo-nitzschia, which is generally a more toxigenic group of species.
 Alternatively, Pseudo-nitzschia "delicatissima" refers to the smaller size class that is generally non-toxigenic.
 The dashed line on the plots demarcates the 10,000 cells/L "bloom" threshold designated here for Pseudo-nitzschia populations only.

 Water samples were collected at Santa Cruz Wharf 3 times in August.
-Pseudo-nitzschia "seriata" and Alexandrium spp. were not detected during the sampling period.
+Molecular probes for toxigenic Pseudo-nitzschia in the "seriata" class are conducted for this site, and were not detected.
+Alexandrium spp. were not detected during the sampling period.
 Domoic acid results are not yet available.

 Cal Poly Pier shore station is supported by SCCOOS PI Ryan Walter and Ally Pasulka at Cal Poly.